What Is rape?

 The victim’s and perpetrator’s ages might also determine the charge.
 As with murder, there are “degrees” of rape — first, second, third, and sometimes fourth.
 All are serious crimes and violations of the victim’s human rights and dignity.

-Rape is trauma.
+Rape is an extremely traumatic experience for victims.
 As a victim, your physical and mental well-being is of the utmost importance.
 The National Sexual Assault hotline is available 24 hours a day, seven days a week at 800-656-4673 (HOPE).

 If you’ve just been raped, the most important thing is to get somewhere safe.
 If you’re not able to get yourself to safety, call 911.

 If possible, have a medical examination before you change, eat, or bathe.
-Your first instinct might be to clean up, which is entirely understandable.
+Your first instinct might be to shower or wash yourself or the clothes you were wearing, which is entirely understandable.
 However, an immediate medical exam is best for your short-term and long-term health and safety.

 The medical professionals who perform post-rape exams — also called sexual assault forensic exams (SAFEs) — are specially trained to work with victims.
 Their goal is to take care of you and respect your wishes.